Hilton Food Group

-Hilton Food Group plc is a food packaging business.
+Hilton Food Group plc is a British food packaging business that focuses on meat and other proteins.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was established to operate a beef and lamb central meat packing facility in Huntingdon in 1994.

 It was the subject of an initial public offering in May 2007 which valued the business at circa £105 million.
 It went on to acquire Seachill, a supplier of chilled and frozen salmon, in November 2017.

 Operations

 The company has six factories and sells its products in supermarkets across fourteen countries in Europe.
 It also has a joint venture in Australia with Woolworths Group, a retail business, to undertaking meat processing activities for its stores and a joint venture in Portugal with Sonae Modelo Continente, another retail business, to provide packaged meats for its stores.